Frequently Asked Questions

 The results of CAST Highlight’s application portfolio analysis can be viewed through CAST Highlight’s online interactive portal.
 You can also export all raw data into an XML or Excel file, making it easy for you to integrate CAST Highlight’s IT portfolio metrics into your existing reporting tools.

-The CAST Highlight portal is compatible with Internet Explorer 9 or higher (not to be used in compatibility mode); Firefox 9 or higher; Safari 5.1.7 or higher; and all versions of Chrome.
-The portal is accessible on desktops and the iPad.
-The CAST Highlight agent is compatible with Windows XP or higher and can be run on desktops.
+The CAST Highlight portal is compatible with Internet Explorer 10 or higher; Firefox ESR or higher; Safari 5.1.7 or higher; and all versions of Chrome.
+The portal is accessible on desktops, tablets and smartphones.
+The CAST Highlight Local Agent is compatible with Windows XP or higher and can be run on desktops.

 Not currently.
 We are investigating this as a deployment option but currently CAST Highlight is only deployed and supported by CAST.